Murder of Eliza Samudio: First assault

 On October 13, 2009, Samudio filed a complaint with the police saying that the day prior she had been kept in private prison by Bruno and his friends "Russo" and "Macarrão", and forced to take abortive substances.
 She also accused them of having beaten her and said that Bruno had pointed a gun at her head.
 The Legal Medical Institute of Rio de Janeiro and the police only concluded their forensic examinations in July 2010, when the model's disappearance was already treated as a homicide.

-After being prohibited by Maria Aparecida Mallet, a delegate from the Specialized Police Station for Women (DEAM) of Jacarepaguá, from approaching the model for less than 300 meters, Bruno released a note in which he denied the aggression:
+After being compelled by Maria Aparecida Mallet, a delegate from the Specialized Police Station for Women (DEAM) of Jacarepaguá, to keep a distance of at least 300meters (300 mfeet) from Samudio, Bruno released a statement in which he denied the aggression:

 "It's not the first time she's made up this bunch of lies to try to harm me.
 The other time she didn't prove anything and she won't prove it again, because she made up this whole story.
 It got to the point where, yesterday, I sent an email to some newspaper offices in Rio saying that I missed Flamengo training because I was with her.
 But I attended both morning and afternoon practices, as all the journalists present could confirm.

 That's why I decided that I'm only going to speak through my lawyer, who will take all the necessary measures to prevent her from continuing to try to harm me.
 She doesn't conform because I've already made it clear that I don't want any kind of relationship with her.
 I'm not going to give this girl the 15 minutes of fame she so desperately craves."

 In 2009, judge Ana Paula Delduque Migueis Laviola de Freitas denied Samudio's request for protection, arguing that Samudio did not have an intimate relationship with Bruno, and that she was "trying to punish the aggressor under penalty of trivializing the purpose of the Maria da Penha Law".